Salt Creek Flood Levels

 Flood insurance protects your most important investment.
 It is considerably less expensive than federal disaster loans and is 100% backed by the U.S. Government.
 Call toll free the National Flood Insurance Program at 1.800.638.6620 to answer any questions you may have about flood insurance.
 Details on flood insurance are also available from your insurance agent or company.

-If you have questions about the information in this article, please feel free to contact the village's CRS Coordinator at (630) 368-5130.
+The Community Rating Systems (CRS) annual progress report can be found here CRS (PDF).
+If you have questions about the information in this article, please feel free to contact the village's CRS Coordinator at (630) 368-5104.
 In addition, the Oak Brook Library maintains a selection of publications pertaining to the National Flood Insurance Program including insurance requirements, flood proofing techniques, proper grading, etc. Please take advantage of these resources by visiting the Library at 600 Oak Brook Road.
 Finally, you may also contact the Federal Emergency Management Agency.